 Easter dessert recipe with Rice Krispie Treats madw with the recipe above (or recipe of your choice.
 After mixing the ingredients, have the kids help you mold the treats into egg shapes.
 Freeze overnight, and have the kids help decorate them the next day!

 Here is a video from Simply Bakings demonstrating another way to make Easter Egg shaped treats:

 Cut your recipe in half, using about 3 cups of Rice Krispies for nests.

 You want this recipe to have a slightly higher marshmallow content.
 You will also need cupcake liners, which will hold your ‘nests’.
 Once you have made your mix, add in a ½ cup of chocolate chips.
 Remove from the heat.
 Coat your hands lightly with cooking spray.
 Form balls of the mixture into nest shapes, and put into the cupcake liners.
 You can dye some coconut shavings green as ‘grass’, or use icing to decorate.
 Use JellyBeans or egg candies as eggs for your nest.
 These also look adorable if you place a Peep in the nest!

 If you have very little kiddos helping in the kitchen, you can put the cupcake liners in a muffin tin.
 This can make the shaping process a little easier!

-Or for Halloween Spooky Frankenstein Rice Krispie Treats
+You can also try Halloween Spooky Frankenstein Rice Krispie Treats.